-DMARC reinforces SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail).
-If the message is DMARC aligned, it is always prioritized with regards to email placement.
-Email receiving systems have more trust in email messages that have strong authentication in place.
-So does DMARC improve deliverability?
-Even though it’s not the primary goal – in many cases it does.
+DMARC reinforces SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
+If your message passes DMARC domain alignment, it is always prioritized when determining email placement.
+Receiving mail servers have more trust in emails with strong authentication in place.
+So does DMARC improve email deliverability?
+Even though it’s not its primary goal – in many cases it does.

 Read more: How to Deploy DMARC Monitoring